Timeline : Prehistory in the North East 10,000 BC to 43 AD

 Around 5900BC rising sea levels cut off Britain from the Continent, flooding the land bridge that connected the two.

-c4500BC – A few hundred in the North East
+c4500BC – A few hundred people in the North East

 The human impact on the landscape of Palaeolithic and Mesolithic man was minimal and the estimated population for the entire North East region was in the hundreds.
 There were likely no more than 500 people living in the entire region of the North East and Yorkshire.
 In fact the whole population of Britain was still in its thousands.
 Man’s impact was to change this in extraordinary ways during the revolutionary Neolithic period.